smilodon76/RXOS-amdOS-zergpool/README.md

  the miner in zergpool will not work if the energy cost is above profitability. also after 5 minutes and while the miner does not work due to negative profits,The rig will be deactivated for a period of time 10000sec.
 When it is auto activated again it will check if the profitability is above the energy cost and will act accordingly.

- never put 0 watts in an algorithm. put 0 in everything except zergpool-zero only if you do not want the cost of electricity to be calculated.
+ never put 0 watts in an algorithm. put 0 in everything if you do not want the cost of electricity to be calculated.

 in zbenches zwatts do not make any changes to zergpool-zero.

 # for other coins and pools

+dual mining is not supported

 type $ conf and write on globalminer lolminer or phoenixminer or teamredminer or xmr-stak